Areeesha-Kainat/Marketplace_Builder_Hackathon_2025_Rental_Ecommerce/README.md

 ### 4. **Day 4**
    - Contains the latest updates and important files, such as additional features and enhancements implemented on Day 4 of the hackathon.
    - Focus: Completion of final features and overall project refinement.

+### 5. **Day 5**
+   - Contains documentation and updates on testing, optimization, and deployment preparation tasks completed on Day 5 of the hackathon.
+   - Focus: Final testing, error handling, performance optimization, and preparing the marketplace for deployment.

 ## About the Project